BSc (Hons) Professional Studies (Health & Community)

 The course provides an academically rigorous and vocationally relevant student experience.
 Students engage in work-based experiential learning at level 6 enabling them to explore potential career aspirations and build experience in the workplace.
 These opportunities aim to ‘embed’ issues of theory, welfare provision and policy into day to day practice, and enable students to gain valuable experience in a work-based setting, extend their employability and gain access to potential employers.
 You will study a number of compulsory modules with the opportunity to develop areas of interest and specialism through a series of options.
 Throughout the programme there is a combination of formative and summative assessments.
 Summative assessment is through a combination of ‘standard’ and extended essays; individual and group presentations; group reports; the dissertation; and examinations

-The course fees for all students for this course will be £6650 per annum for 2020/21.
+The course full-time fees for all students for this course will be £6650 and the part-time fees will be £3325 per annum for 2023/24.
 Details of the student finance available for all higher education students can be found on the student finance website www.gov.uk/student-finance.

 Additional Course Costs

-Additional costs include a £20 College parking permit if applicable. *Note All costs may be subject to change and may vary dependent on place of purchase.
+*Note – All costs may be subject to change and may vary dependent on place of purchase.

 Continuing Professional Development Award